Zomboided/service.vpn.manager/README.md

 It was most definitely inspired by wanting to improve on the excellent VPN for OPENELEC from the MetalKettle repo.
 Like that add-on, it also relies on the openvpn to do the dirty network stuff.

+See the project thread here for more usage info and trouble shooting info : http://openelec.tv/forum/unofficial-openelec-addons/79666-vpn-manager-for-openvpn

 Basic Usage
 -----------